ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

 Or you can also set a limitation function, to dynamically choose the number of children displayed in each directory.
 It avoids cluttering the whole console with known large folders (e.g. `node_modules`) but continue to pretty print normally other folders.

-Use the `ChildLimitBuilder` and `PathMatchers` classes to help you build the limit function that fits your needs.
+Use the `ChildLimits` class to help you build the limit function that fits your needs.

 ```java
 // Example: ChildLimitDynamic.java